tlevine/www.thomaslevine.com/content/!/things-to-know-when-building-products-on-open-data/index.md

 Inconveniently, a lot of open data sites [lack](/!/open-data-licensing) open licenses.
 That said, it might still be fine to use data from these sites.
 Here are two reasons why.

-1. In the United States, you can't copyright facts, so you'd need to use some other contract to impose restrictions on the data.
+1. In the United States, you can't copyright facts, so it's likely a lot of datasets can't be copyrighted.
+You can still restrict access to things, but you'd need to use a contract to impose such restrictions.
 2. The organizations that are releasing lots of data want the data to be used.
     If they don't include a license or they include a restrictive license, I suspect that it's just because they don't know what to do.